-Savaria Corporation is North America's leader in the accessibility industry.
+Savaria Corporation is one of the North America's leaders in the accessibility industry.
 The diversity of its product line, which includes a complete range of stairlifts, platform lifts, and residential and commercial elevators, enables the Corporation to stand out by proposing an integrated and customized solution, one of the most comprehensive on the market, to meet the mobility needs of its customers with mobility challenges.
 Savaria's operations in China have substantially grown and the collaboration with Savaria's other Canadian facilities increases its competitive edge in the market place.
-Headquartered in Laval (Quebec), Savaria has five other facilities, including a 125,000-square-foot plant in Brampton (Ontario), a 70,000-square-foot plant in Montreal (Quebec), a 75,000-square-foot plant in Huizhou (China), and two sales offices in London (Ontario), and Calgary (Alberta).
+Savaria is headquartered in Laval (Quebec).
+Headquarters also host the vehicle conversion activities.
+Savaria operates four other facilities: a 125,000-square-foot plant in Brampton (Ontario), a 75,000-square-foot plant in Huizhou (China), and two sales offices in London (Ontario) and Calgary (Alberta).